Chances are you’re carrying plastic in your wallet and racking up credit card debt to go with it.

 Upstart, for instance, charges an origination fee of 0% to 8%, which could add up to $720 on a $9,000 loan.

 Credit cards also charge a balance transfer fee.
-The Chase Freedom Unlimited, for example, charges a 5% fee on the amount transferred.
-That would amount to $450 for a transfer of $9,000.
+If a card were to charge a 5% fee on the amount transferred, that would amount to $450 for a transfer of $9,000.

 You also should be careful about credit card consolidation scams that promise debt relief if you pay for their services.
 Beware of any companies that offer quick and easy debt payoff in exchange for your hard-earned cash.